Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.5 Metrics module

+The metrics module is used to evaluate the performance of the NER models.
+It calculates precision, recall and F1 scores by comparing an IOB2-formatted file with predictions with an IOB2-formatted file with the true annotations (ground truth).
+An IOB2 file contains one token per line, followed by a separator and a label (B, I or O).
+B is the label for the first token of the entity, I is the label of the subsequent tokens of the entity and O is for tokens that do not belong to an entitity.

-The metrics module can be used to get precision, recall and F1 scores of between a true and a prediction file, as long as both are in IOB2 format.
-Note that BioBERT raw test prediction file is in IOB2 format.
-To run metrics, set ignore metrics to false in the config file.
+To run the metrics module, set ignore metrics to false in the config file.
 Then use the following input and output config arguments:

 #### Config file arguments:
 - "predictions_file": file containing predictions by the chosen model (in IOB2 format),
 - "true_file": file containing true (annotated) values (also in IOB2 format),
-- "output_file": file containing precision, recall and f1 scores,
+- "output_file": file to store precision, recall and f1 scores,
-- "pred_sep": seperator for predictions file, default is " ",
+- "pred_sep": seperator for predictions file which separates the tokens and labels, default is " ",
 - "true_sep": seperator for true annotations file, default is " "